prataprc/rdms/docs/snapshots.md

 In the former case, older values are preserved a deltas (also called diff).
 In the later case, older values are not preserved.

-There can be upto 16 levels of disk snapshot, where Dz is the 16th level and Da is the 1st elvel.
+There can be upto 16 levels of disk snapshot, where Dz is the 16th level and Da is the 1st level.

 Access measurement
 ==================